Thomas, Herbert P.

 A Miner from the Valleys of South Wales

-- Thomas enlisted in the 4th U.S. Infantry at Fort Omaha, Nebraska on 25 September 1884 but deserted on 25 May 1885.
+- He re-enlisted at Fort Omaha, Nebraska on 25 September 1884 and assigned to the 4th Infantry. but deserted on 25 May 1885.
 Was apprehended on 20 August and dishonourably discharged on 6 November 1885.*

 - A letter from Rockville, Maryland